 You can listen to a discussion about Malta’s tax advantages between me and CPA Chris Grech on the Mastermind.fm podcast.

-Portugal has also been attacked and blamed for unfair competition with Nordic countries since under the NHR retirees who moved to Portugal paid way less tax than they would in their home country.
-Portugal has, since 2020, appeased these concerns by introducing a minimal level of taxation for retiree expats in the NHR scheme who receive their pension from abroad.
-This does not affect the NHR scheme for entrepreneurs with the setup I mention in this article.
+Portugal has also been attacked and blamed for unfair competition with Nordic countries, since under the NHR retirees who moved to Portugal paid way less tax than they would in their home country.
+Portugal has, since 2021, appeased these concerns by introducing a minimal level of taxation for retiree expats in the NHR scheme who receive their pension from abroad.
+This does not affect the NHR scheme for entrepreneurs with the setup I mentioned in this article.

 Place of Effective Management